apache/gravitino/docs/iceberg-rest-service.md

 | `gravitino.auxService.names`       | The auxiliary service name of the Gravitino Iceberg REST catalog service.
 Use **`iceberg-rest`**.                                                                                                                                      | (none)        | Yes      | 0.2.0         |
 | `gravitino.iceberg-rest.classpath` | The classpath of the Gravitino Iceberg REST catalog service; includes the directory containing jars and configuration.
 It supports both absolute and relative paths, for example, `iceberg-rest-server/libs, iceberg-rest-server/conf` | (none)        | Yes      | 0.2.0         |

-Please note that, it only takes affect in `gravitino.conf`, you doesn't need to specify the above configurations if start as a standalone server.
+Please note that, it only takes affect in `gravitino.conf`, you don't need to specify the above configurations if start as a standalone server.

 ### REST catalog server configuration